Arcobacter

 Arcobacter is a genus of Gram-negative, spiral-shaped bacteria in the phylum Campylobacterota.
 It shows an unusually wide range of habitats, and some species can be human and animal pathogens.
-Species of the genus Arcobacter are found in both animal and environmental sources, making it unique among the Campylobacterota.
+Species of the genus Arcobacter are found in both animal and environmental sources, making them unique among the Campylobacterota.

+Taxonomy

 This genus currently consists of five species: A. butzleri, A. cryaerophilus, A. skirrowii, A. nitrofigilis, and A. sulfidicus, although several other potential novel species have recently been described from varying environments.
 Three of these five known species are pathogenic.
 Members of this genus were first isolated in 1977 from aborted bovine fetuses.
 They are aerotolerant, Campylobacter-like organisms, previously classified as Campylobacter.
 The genus Arcobacter, in fact, was created as recently as 1992.
 Although they are similar to this other genus, Arcobacter species can grow at lower temperatures than Campylobacter, as well as in the air, which Campylobacter cannot.

+Name

 The name Arcobacter is derived from the Latin arcus meaning "bow" and the Greek bacter meaning "rod", and should be understood to mean "bow-shaped rod" or "curved rod".
 This is a reference to the characteristic curved shaped that most Arcobacter cells possess.